Scheduled MonumentsEnglandSt Constantine's cells (Wetheral Caves) and rock-cut Roman inscription

 What is St Constantine's cells (Wetheral Caves) and rock-cut Roman inscription?

-St Constantine's cells at Wetheral is a complex of rock-cut chambers and caves situated within the red sandstone cliffs beside the River Eden in Cumberland.
+St Constantine's cells is a site of rock-cut chambers located at Wetheral in Cumberland, situated within a sandstone cliff above the River Eden.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007160.

 Who is responsible for protecting St Constantine's cells (Wetheral Caves) and rock-cut Roman inscription?